robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 28**

-28. On which of the following resources does Amazon Inspector performnetwork accessibility checks?
+28. On which of the following resources does Amazon Inspector perform network accessibility checks?
 *  A. Amazon CloudFront
 *  B. Amazon VPN
 *  C. Amazon EC2 instance